aaronmussig/PhyloDM/README.md

 ### PyPI (alternative)

-Pre-compiled binaries are packaged for most 64-bit platforms running Python 3.9 and 3.10.
-If you are running a different Python version, then you need to have [Rust](https://www.rust-lang.org/tools/install) installed to compile the binaries.
+Pre-compiled binaries are packaged for most 64-bit Unix platforms.
+If you are running Python 3.7, or 3.8 then you need to have [Rust](https://www.rust-lang.org/tools/install) installed to compile the binaries.

 ```shell